-- 6. In Step 1, click Select Variable, then Create new variable.....
-The Create Variable dialog box is displayed. - 7.
-In the Variable Name field, enter price. - 8.
-In the Select variable Type pane, ensure that XML is selected. - Click the + beside priceQuote.xsd in XML Types to expand the list, then select priceRequest from the list.
+6. Click Select Variable, then Create new variable....
+The Create Variable dialog box is displayed.

+- 7. In the Variable Name field, enter price. - 8.
+In the Select variable Type pane, ensure that XML is selected. - 9.
+Click the + beside priceQuote.xsd in XML Types to expand the list from the Typed folder, then select priceRequest from the list.
 The Variable Type field is populated with org.example.price.PriceRequestDocument.

 - 10. Click OK.
 The Create Variable dialog box closes and the new variable is displayed in the Receive Data tab.
 It is also listed as an XML Type variable in the Data Palette. - 11.
-In Step 2 on the Receive Data tab, click Create Transformation.
+On the Receive Data tab, click Create Transformation.
 The Transformation tool opens and displays a representation of the int (itemID) and float (price) in the Source pane, and the price variable in the Target pane. - 12.
 Map the elements in the Source pane to the elements in the Target pane, as shown in the following figure: